What kinds of parasites do cats get?

-Giardia duodenalis is a one-celled parasitic organism that attaches itself to the intestine and causes giardiasis, it is not a worm, bacteria or virus, it’s a protozoan parasite.
-Cats get infected by ingesting the parasite in its cyst stage that is found in the feces of other infected animals.
+Giardia duodenalis is a one-celled parasitic organism that attaches itself to the intestine and causes giardiasis, it is not a worm, bacteria, or virus, it's a protozoan parasite.
+Cats get infected by ingesting the parasite in its cyst stage which is found in the feces of other infected animals.

 If your cat is diagnosed with giardiasis, your vet will determine the course of action and prescribe the medications necessary to eliminate the parasite with supplemental treatment for dehydration and diarrhea if present.
 Environmental disinfection and good hygiene are the best ways to prevent giardiasis.

 If a cat is diagnosed with coccidiosis, the veterinarian will prescribe specific anti-parasitic medications to treat the infection.
-Other supplemental treatment may be needed but most cats will not need them.
+Other supplemental treatments may be needed but most cats will not need them.